-If a dog has bitten you, the first step you should take is to seek medical treatment for your injuries.
+- Seek Medical Attention – If a dog has bitten you, you should first seek medical treatment for your injuries.

-Contacting an experienced New Mexico dog bite attorney is the best way to make sure your interests are protected.
-Our team of experienced attorneys at Zinda Law Group may offer you a 100% free initial case consultation to see if we can help.
+- Contact a Dog Bite Attorney – Contacting an experienced New Mexico dog bite lawyer is the best way to make sure your interests are protected.
+Our team of experienced attorneys at Zinda Law Group can offer you a free initial case consultation to see if we can help.

-Just like dog breeds themselves, dog bite lawsuits come in many shapes and colors.
+Just like dog breeds themselves, dog bite lawsuits come in many varieties.
 The following are some common types of dog bite cases that may lead to a future lawsuit:

 Non-Aggressive Dog Accidents

 Dog bites can occur from non-aggressive dogs that unintentionally attack humans.
-Sometimes dogs can become excited and may jump on or bite a person even though it is not their intention to hurt you.
+Sometimes dogs can become excited and may jump on or bite a person even though they do not intend to hurt you.
 Other times, the injured party may provoke a non-aggressive dog.

 Dog Attacks on Young Children

-Dog bites to children can be particularly dangerous because children are so vulnerable.
-Children who have been attacked and bitten by a dog not only experience physical injuries, but they often experience emotional trauma resulting from the incident.
+Dog bites on children can be particularly devastating because children are so vulnerable.
+Children who have been bitten by a dog not only experience physical injuries, but they often experience emotional trauma resulting from the incident.